hotrodorm/hotrod/hotrod-project/docs/quick-docs/maven/maven-arquetype.md

 You'll need to change the parameters according to:

-- **The project details**: Group, Artifact, Version, Packages.
+- **The Project Details**: Group, Artifact, Version, Packages.
-- **Library versions**: SpringBoot, HotRod, MyBatis-Spring, Database Lifecycle, Sentinel.
+- **Library Versions**: SpringBoot, HotRod, MyBatis-Spring, Debbie (optional), Sentinel (optional).
-- **JDBC Driver details**: artifact identification and driver class name.
+- **JDBC Driver Details**: artifact identification and driver class name.
-- **Sandbox database**: URL, username, password, default catalog and/or schema.
+- **Sandbox Database**: URL, username, password, default catalog and/or schema.

 **Note**: The Sandbox database is a database or schema that you use to develop the application and that you can populate and clean at any time without disrupting any other team member's work.
 It's a database schema for rapid development.

 This is an example with Oracle database.
-Change parameters as needed for another database.
-See [parameters reference](#parameters-reference) at the end of this page for details.
+Change parameters as needed to switch to a different database engine and to point to your local database database.
+See [parameters reference](#parameters-reference) at the end of this page for more details.

 ```bash
 mvn archetype:generate                                    \